Registration for this conference has now closed.

 High temperature tribology is at the center of achieving low friction and wear of components operating at temperature above 400 Deg C. It is driving the cost effectiveness in power generation, energy efficiency in aerospace and operational efficiency in metal forming.
 Such benefits are initiated by fundamental research that is pushing the limits of materials to sustain higher temperature.
 In the process of utilizing the fundamental research to solve industrial problems, the tribology test methods play a critical role.
 As it helps to screen and validate the materials relevant to the field or industrial conditions.

-This conference will provide a holistic view of high temperature tribology by connecting the industrial case studies, fundamental research and test methods.
+The purpose of this conference was to provide a holistic view of high temperature tribology by connecting industrial case studies, fundamental research and test methods.

 Fundamentals of High Temperature Tribology